-CHM 4444 Advanced Inorganic Chemistry (3)
+Advanced Inorganic Chemistry (3) CHM 4444

-Spectroscopy of inorganic molecules, detailed molecular orbital applications, descriptive applications, molecular chemistry of the transition elements, including organometallic and bioinorganic compounds.
+Spectroscopy of inorganic molecules, detailed molecular orbital applications, descriptive chemistry of the transition elements, including organometallic and bioinorganic compounds.
 Prerequisites: CHM 2242, 3381.
+Co-requisite: CHM L444

-CHM L444 Advanced Inorganic Lab (1)
+CHM L444 Advanced Inorganic Chemistry Lab (1)

 Preparation and characterization of inorganic compounds.
-Experience will be provided in techniques such as using a tube furnace and handling air-sensitive compounds with a glove gab and Schlenk line.
-Prerequisite or Co-requisite: CHM 4444.
+Experience will be provided in techniques such as using a tube furnace and handling air-sensitive compounds with a glove bag and Schlenk line.

-CHM 4445 Instrumental Analysis (3) The operating principles of modern analytical instrumentation for determining composition and concentration.
-Prerequisites: CHM 2242, 3343; PHY 2253/L253; or PHY 2263/L263.
+CHM 4445 Instrumental Analysis (3)

+The operating principles of modern analytical instrumentation for determining composition and concentration.

+Prerequisites: CHM 2242, 3343; PHY 2253/L253;

+or PHY 2263/L263.
 Co-requisite: CHM L445.

-- CHM L445 Instrumental Analysis Lab (1) The practical application of select modern instruments to qualitative analytical and quantitative examination of matter.
+CHM L445 Instrumental Analysis Lab (1)

+The practical application of select modern analytical instruments to qualitative and quantitative examination of matter.
 Considerable attention is given to the instrument and elementary electronics involved in each.

-Co-requisite: CHM 4445. - CHM 4452 Advanced Biochemistry (3) This course will present the reactions, regulations, and organization of metabolic pathways.
+Co-requisite: CHM 4445.
+Advanced Biochemistry (3) CHM 4452

+This course will present the reactions, regulations, and organization of metabolic pathways.
 It is a continuation of CHM 3352, with emphasis on carbohydrate metabolism, aerobic metabolism, lipid metabolism, and other advanced topics in biochemistry.

-Prerequisites: CHM 3352
+Prerequisites: CHM 3352.

-CHM 4474 Internship in Chemistry Education (9)
+Internship in Chemistry Education (9) CHM 4474